 Did you use recyclable materials?

-In addition to this sheet, teams may also share additional documentation with the judges that showcases, with more detail, their design process and knowledge of wind energy science.
+All students must complete a Project Profile Form (see Appendix).
+This sheet should be presented to your judges when you enter the judging room.
+In addition to this sheet, teams may also share additional documentation with the judges that showcases, in more detail, their design process and knowledge of wind energy science.
 It is up to each team to determine how they want to document this part of their project.
-In the past we have seen:
+In the past, we have seen:

 Short reports